My Path: Idea to Published Book

 So many iterations.
 So many experiences: the good, the bad, and what the fuck just happened?!
 I have childhood memories of galloping bareback on my little bay mare through the abandoned vineyards after finishing my ranch chores.
-Teen memories of drama club, drill team, varsity volleyball, editing the school newspaper, and spending weekends at the roller-skating rink.
+Teen memories of drill team, drama club, varsity volleyball, editing the school newspaper, and spending weekends at the roller-skating rink.
 My wild-child years: fist fighting in parking lots, drunk at dance clubs and after-parties in a town known as “Felony Flats”—full of meth labs, trailer parks, and parolees.
 Dating a few good and some very bad boys.
 Escaping the desert ghetto to pursue acting in Hollywood.
 The reality check of becoming a single mom at 21, sole support and care of a beautiful baby boy.
 Getting my shit together just enough to juggle raising a toddler, having a 3.8 GPA with full-time units at a private university, while working 40 hours a week as a law enforcement dispatcher.
 Dropping out, quitting, and moving to a bougie suburb, homeschooling my son, and working as a topless dancer.
 Writing a book.
 Getting married, and being a stay-at-home wife and mother.
 Diving heart-first into the publishing industry.
 Being empty-nested by Wonderboy, my magnum opus.
 Driving cross-country away from my imploding marriage with only what fit into the car.
 Divorce.
 Starting over from scratch.
 Doing hard time in a cubicle cage, running on the corporate hamster wheel.
 Getting sucked into a toxic relationship with a malignant narcissist and experimenting in an Eyes-Wide-Shut alternative lifestyle.
 Finding my beach tribe of athletic friends.
 Settling into my soul space—serene and rolling solo.
 Dog mom to my ride-or-die copilot: a rescued pit bull with mast-cell cancer.
 Surviving the dark fallout from the pandemic.
-Circling back around to my writing passion, and encouraging others to mine their memories, embrace their experiences, and tell their stories.
+Starting over from zero yet again.
+Circling back around to my writing passion, and embarking on a soul-driven mission to encourage others to mine their memories, embrace their experiences, and tell their stories.

 The Break-Up Diet: A Memoir